Frequently Asked Questions

 - Licensed master plumber, licensed master plumber-restricted service, licensed journeyman plumber, licensed journeyman plumber- restricted service, certified POWTS inspector, registered POWTS maintainer, certified septage servicing operator.[SPS 383.54(4)(d)(2)]

-- For local contacts, please see the list of individuals that work in our area
+- For local contacts, please see below:

 How do I know what type of POWTS I have?

 - Search through the online database to look up your permit and property information, or call the Zoning Office at (715) 395-1380.

 Who has the responsibility of updating inspection/pumping records with the county?

 - It is the responsibility of the property owner to arrange an inspection and/or servicing with a licensed professional.
 The licensed personnel completing the inspection, reports the inspection/servicing to the county on behalf of the property owner.
 [SPS 383.55]

 Do I need to verify with the Planning and Zoning office that my records have been updated?

 - The licensed individual completing the inspection is required to report inspection/serving logs to the county; however as a property owner you may verify the inspection/servicing reporting by using this online link.

 What if I just had my system pumped last year?

 - Please contact your service provider and have them enter the service event into the county’s tracking program.